Mikicrepstudios/Random-SDL-Game/output/CONTROLS.md

 Exit - Shows dialogue for exiting game

 ### Extra
-ESC - If there is already open UI it closes it otherwise it closes game
+ESC - Closes the currently open UI, or exits the game if no UI is open

 0-9 - Preset chooser